tim-kos/frey/README.md

 ## Limitations

-For now, we only support
+For now, Frey only supports

 - Only OSX as workstation
 - BASH, if you want to use autocompletion